cortl/express-gcp/README.md

 1. `gcloud app deploy`
 2. `gcloud app browse`

-#### Circle CI
+#### Github Actions

 Create a service account that you'll use to deploy the application with after it has been built.
 It will need the following IAM roles:
 - App Engine Admin
-- App Engine Deployer
 - Cloud Build Editor
 - Storage Admin
 - Service Account User

-After you've downloaded the credentials, copy the entire contents into an environment variable called `GCLOUD_SERVICE_KEY` under the url
+After you've downloaded the credentials, copy the entire contents into an environment variable called `GCP_SA_KEY` in your repositories' actions' secrets.
-`https://circleci.com/gh/<your username>/<your repo>/edit#env-vars`.
-Be sure to add the `GOOGLE_PROJECT_ID` (which can be found in the dropdown of your Google Cloud Console).
-Last thing you need to add is the location you would deploy to, `GOOGLE_COMPUTE_ZONE`, your zone can be found under [here](https://cloud.google.com/compute/docs/regions-zones/)

-The first build in Circle will fail and it will tell you to enable the App Engine Admin API, do that and re-run
+The first build in Github Actions will fail and it will tell you to enable the App Engine Admin API, do that and re-run